apache/pulsar/site2/docs/io-quickstart.md

 Before connecting Pulsar to a database, we need to install Pulsar and the desired builtin connector.

-* For more information about how to install a standalone Pulsar, see [here](https://pulsar.apache.org/docs/en/standalone/#installing-pulsar).
+For more information about how to install a standalone Pulsar and builtin connectors, see [here](getting-started-standalone.md).

-* For more information about how to install builtin connector, see [here](https://pulsar.apache.org/docs/en/standalone/#installing-builtin-connectors-optional).

 ## Start a standalone Pulsar